Design-and-Innovation-2023/Team6B/docs/visual-design/visual-design.md

 - **Light Grey (#E8E8E8):** The light grey color used for the charity icons exudes a sense of simplicity and sophistication.
 This neutral shade serves as a clean backdrop for the charity logos, allowing them to stand out prominently and maintain their individual identities.
 The light grey also contributes to an overall clean and organized appearance, enhancing the user experience.

 ## Typography
-The typography chosen are legible, modern and versatile, catering to the needs of the website.
-Two complementary fonts are used:

 - **Heading Font - Lexend:** Lexend is a contemporary and elegant font, perfect for CharitAble.
 With its unique letterforms and clear legibility, Lexend adds a touch of modernity and sophistication to the design.
 The slightly condensed letter spacing of Lexend ensures that headings are eye-catching and impactful, grabbing the users' attention as they explore the platform.

 - **Body Font - Inter:** Inter is a highly readable and versatile font, making it an excellent choice for the main body text of CharitAble.
 Its balanced and neutral appearance allows for easy comprehension, ensuring that users can comfortably engage with the content and information presented on the app.
 Inter's clear letterforms and consistent spacing contribute to a smooth reading experience, making it suitable for the web interface.